Klondyke Arizona: (Almost) Ghost Town

 His family members dead or in prison, brother Charley soon left the Klondyke area.

-Many year later, Tom Sisson died in a Florence prison at age 86.
+Many years later, Tom Sisson died in a Florence prison at age 86.
 Brothers John & Tom Jr. were paroled in 1960 after 42 years in a Florence hellhole.
 Tom Jr. died in 1970 in a little town about 50 miles from Klondyke.

 Nine years after they were released from prison, the Arizona Governor pardoned the two younger Power brothers.
 In 1975, Jeff Power’s cabin was placed on the National Register of Historic Places.
-It has since been restored by the U.S. Forest Service.
+It has since been partially restored by the U.S. Forest Service.
 Visitors can hike in and reflect.

 John Power died in 1976, and is buried beside his family in the Klondyke cemetery.